InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 #### Qtagselect Usage

-To use qtagselect if you want to change the category of the item you've selected, you need to click on the x to remove the actuall, and then select another in the label box.
+To use qtagselect in the `modify_materiel_form.html`-`/show_modify_materiel` if you want to change the category of the item you've selected, you need to click on the x to remove the actuall, and then select another in the label box.

 **Step 1 :** click on the x to delete the category already selected.